rjlicata/llm-sheet-analysis/README.md

     - Furthermore, it is unlikely that llama3.2 will generate nefarious code when prompted the way it is: analyze this DataFrame.

 3. There are import checks conducted to ensure that the only imports come from these packages.
+    - If the generated code imports any other packages, an error is raised, and the code is not executed.

 As previously mentioned, these are very basic safeguards.
 Use at your own risk.